Learn how to streamline your translation workflow -

 [Pro Tip 2] Change margin or column settings with just a few clicks

-Once you’ve laid out your document as we’ve just seen, you can use the master pages to change the layout of your document with a couple of clicks.
+Once you’ve laid out your document as we’ve just seen, you can use the parent pages to change the layout of your document with a couple of clicks.

-That can be done both by changing the margins set to the master page or by changing the master page assigned to a page of your document.
+That can be done both by changing the margins set to the parent page or by changing the parent page assigned to a page of your document.

 Using margins

-Let’s see first how the document adapts when you change the margin of the master page.
+Let’s see first how the document adapts when you change the margin of the parent page.

-1. Select the master page by clicking on its name in the Page Panel.
+1. Select the parent page by clicking on its name in the Page Panel.
 Then click on Layout > Margins and Columns.

 2. Flag Enable Layout Adjustment and only after doing so, change the margins.